willowCeleste/lighthouse-keeper/README.md

 # Lighthouse Keeper

 This is, at the moment, a tiny command line tool for generating Lighthouse HTML reports.
-It takes a CSV of URLs and generates a folder of Lighthouse reporst for those URLs in a given directory.
+It takes a CSV of URLs and generates a folder of Lighthouse reports for those URLs in a given directory.

 ## How To Use
  1. Clone or download the repo.